Removes a function.

 DROP FUNCTION [IF EXISTS] name ( [ [argmode] [argname] argtype [, ...] ] ) [CASCADE | RESTRICT]

 DROP FUNCTION removes the definition of an existing function.
-To execute this command the user must be the owner of the function.
+To run this command the user must be the owner of the function.
 The argument types to the function must be specified, since several different functions may exist with the same name and different argument lists.

 - IF EXISTS